About Penny Reeve

 It was after this, and while her first child was still a baby, that Penny decided to try to write for publication and she began submitting manuscripts for children's books.
 The first book accepted was God Made Something Big, which was published by Christian Focus Publications UK as God Made Something Strong in 2002.
 (Those interested in more writerly details can pop over here for more information about the journey to publication.)

 Between 2001 and 2006 Penny and her family lived in Nepal, where they supported the work of an international non-government health and development organisation.
-This was the location and inspiration behind the book, Himalayan Adventures.
+This was the location and inspiration behind Himalayan Adventures and Out of the Cages.

-Penny is a member of the Australian Society of Authors, SCBWI and Omega Writers.
+Penny is a member of the Australian Society of Authors, CBCA NSW (Blue Mountains Sub-Branch), Omega Writers and ADM's Greenhouse.